bozdoz/advent-of-code-2021/BLOG.md

 }
 ```

 I defined each bracket type immediately as to whether it was **open** or not; I also wanted to explicitly pair them for reference.
-So my logic was: 1.
-I generally ignore open brackets (add them to the stack), and compared closing brackets with the tail of the stack.
+So my logic was: I generally ignore open brackets (add them to the stack), and compared closing brackets with the tail of the stack.
 Corrupted lines need to know which bracket it's corrupted by, and incomplete lines need to know which open brackets are unpaired.

 I learned that I ought to be using pointers as opposed to copying data structures in every method.
-I wasn't aware that was happening yesterday, and I should revisit Day 9.
+I wasn't aware that was happening yesterday, and I should **revisit Day 9**.

 ### Day 9